-- 3.1 The Council's vision is set out in the Community Plan.
-For that vision to be realised, Members and officers must work together in a harmonious relationship based upon mutual respect, courtesy, trust, honesty and understanding of each others roles.
-This should prevail in all meetings and contacts whether formal or informal. - 3.2 Neither Members nor officers should seek to take unfair advantage of their position in their dealings with each other.
-Members should be aware that officers, especially junior officers, may sometimes be overawed and feel at a disadvantage.
-Such feelings can be intensified where Members hold official and/or political office. - 3.3 A Member should not apply pressure on an officer either to do anything that he/she is unwilling to do or is not empowered to do.
-Similarly, an officer must not seek to use influence on an individual Member to make a decision in his or her personal favour.
-They (officers) should not raise personal matters to do with their job or make claims or allegations about other employees except through the Council's formal personnel procedures for consultation, grievances, whistle blowing and so on.
-Officers who wish to pursue issues of this nature must do so through the appropriate procedure. - 3.4 Close personal familiarity between individual Members and officers can damage the perception of disinterested mutual respect.
+- 3.1 The Council's vision is set out in the Sustainable Community Strategy.
+For that vision to be realised, Members and Officers must work together in a harmonious relationship based upon mutual respect, courtesy, trust, honesty and understanding of each others roles.
+This should prevail in all meetings and contacts, whether formal or informal. - 3.2 Neither Members nor Officers should seek to take unfair advantage of their position in their dealings with each other.
+Members should be aware that Officers, especially junior Officers, may sometimes be overawed and feel at a disadvantage.
+Such feelings can be intensified where Members hold official and/or political office. - 3.3 A Member should not apply pressure on an Officer either to do anything that he or she is unwilling to do or is not empowered to do.
+If a Member considers that an officer has behaved unreasonably in response to the Member he/she should take the matter up with the officer's Director.
+Similarly, an Officer must not seek to use influence on an individual Member to make a decision in his or her personal favour.
+They (Officers) should not raise personal matters to do with their job or make claims or allegations about other employees except through the Council's formal personnel

+- procedures for consultation, grievances, whistle blowing and so on.
+Officers who wish to pursue issues of this nature must do so through the appropriate procedure. - 3.4 Close personal familiarity between individual Members and Officers can damage the perception of disinterested mutual respect.
 It could also, intentionally or unintentionally, lead to the passing of confidential information which should not properly be passed between them, such as personal details.
-Such familiarity could also cause embarrassment to other Members and/or other officers and could even give rise to suspicions of favouritism.
-It should therefore be avoided.
+Such familiarity could also cause embarrassment to other Members and/or other Officers and could even give rise to suspicions of favouritism.
+It should, therefore, be avoided.